 Shopping: Give priority to markets and small businesses instead of high-street chain shops, and buy souvenirs from people, and avoid taking from the natural environment such as shells, sand or precious rocks.

 Locations: Include ecological trails, projects and places directly related to the improvement of the environment in your routes.

 Ways the Godel team have embraced ecotourism

-Aliaksei Kanaplitski, Senior QA Engineer recalled: “I went on my first trip to the north of Belarus 12 years ago, in 2009.
+Aliaksei Kanaplitski, Senior QA Engineer recalled: “I went on my first trip 12 years ago, in 2009.
 It turned out that my friend leads the group every year, in the fall.
 His parents once did it, now he continues the tradition.

 Currently, I am engaged in swamping, this includes hiking trips in swamps, wetlands, etc. They are also like an endurance test.
 Not so long ago I discovered mountain, water and cycling trips.
 The most vivid impressions are the very first trip and the feeling after a three-meter canal in full gear and kayaking down Ladoga.
 To start traveling like this, you need very little: ask friends or find a company (now there are enough resources), download a route, pack a backpack and go.”

 Halina Ivanova, Senior Agile Delivery Coordinator said: “Since childhood, I went out with family and friends on camping trips, and I learnt a lot of the workings of tourism from the teacher who organized weekend trips.
 The most favourite part of the trip is to sit by the fire and listen to the magic stories all night long.
 I knew from childhood that I got a special thrill from spending time in the fresh air.
 For a person who has never lived in a village, this is unusual.
 At such moments, you realise that your life at the computer, despite your love for the profession, is unbalanced.
 Looking for something new, I travel to different locations, trying unusual routes.